Side effects of chemotherapy

-Bleeding or bruisingA drop in the number of platelets in your blood (thrombocytopenia) can cause heavy bleeding from small cuts or make you bruise easily.
-You may be given a blood transfusion to increase your platelet count.
+Bleeding or bruisingA drop in the number of platelets in your blood (thrombocytopenia) can cause prolonged bleeding from small cuts or make you bruise easily.
+You may have a blood transfusion to increase your platelet count.

 For more on this, see Hair loss.

 Nausea and vomitingBefore each chemotherapy session, you will usually be given anti-nausea medicine to stop you feeling sick or vomiting, as well as medicines to take at home.
 You may take several different types of medicine, and these usually work well.
 Talk to a dietitian about adjusting what you eat.

 For more on this, see Nutrition and cancer and listen to our podcast on Appetite Loss and Nausea.